eliasbuchwald/-reddit/Home.md

 installs are covered in our [[FAQ]].

 ## Change reddit
-When you've finished working on your path, send us a pull request and we'll look at merging up your changes.
+When you've finished working on your patch, send us a pull request and we'll look at merging up your changes.
 For simpler changes (template tweaks, CSS fixes, etc.) you're welcome to send unsolicited pull requests.
 For larger, more core, changes make sure to check with us first so you don't waste any time if